Asthasingh222/Bridgelabz_2384200041/README.md

 Task Description:

-Date:19-01-25: \n
+Date:19-01-25:
-1.Welcome to Bridgelabz! \n
+1.Welcome to Bridgelabz!
-2.Add two numbers \n
+2.Add two numbers
-3.Celsius to Fahrenheit conversion \n
+3.Celsius to Fahrenheit conversion
-4.Area of a Circle \n
+4.Area of a Circle
-5.Volume of a Cylinder \n
+5.Volume of a Cylinder
-6.Calculate SI \n
+6.Calculate SI
-7.Perimeter of a Rectangle \n
+7.Perimeter of a Rectangle
-8.Power Calculation \n
+8.Power Calculation
-4.Calculate Average of Three Numbers \n
+4.Calculate Average of Three Numbers
-5.Convert km to miles \n
+5.Convert km to miles